morrislaptop/looped/docs/requests.md

     - [Storing Uploaded Files](#storing-uploaded-files)
 - [Configuring Trusted Proxies](#configuring-trusted-proxies)

-<a name="accessing-the-request"></a>
 ## Accessing The Request

 To obtain an instance of the current HTTP request via dependency injection, you should type-hint the `Illuminate\Http\Request` class on your controller method.
-The incoming request instance will automatically be injected by the [service container](/docs/{{version}}/container):
+The incoming request instance will automatically be injected by the [service container](/container):

     <?php